ChevrierDev/eOnsight-Internship-test/README.md

 Node.js: Ensure you have Node.js latest v installed (https://nodejs.org/). <br>
 Python: Ensure you have Python  latest v installed (https://www.python.org/).<br>
 PostgreSQL: Ensure you have PostgreSQL latest v installed (https://www.postgresql.org/).
+OSGeo4W: You will need to download OSGeo4W from (https://trac.osgeo.org/osgeo4w/).OSGeo4W is necessary for handling geospatial data and libraries in my setup.
+You can install it now or wait until the server setup phase, where the README will provide detailed instructions on its configuration and use.

 ### Important Setup Instructions
 Before setting up the client or server environments, you must read the <a href='https://github.com/ChevrierDev/eOnsight-Internship-test/blob/main/full-stack-assessment-test-candidate/SETUP_DATABASE.md'>SETUP_DATABASE.md</a> file located in the <a href='https://github.com/ChevrierDev/eOnsight-Internship-test/tree/main/full-stack-assessment-test-candidate'>full-stack-assessment-test-candidate directory</a>.
 This file contains detailed instructions on how to set up the database, which must be ready before proceeding with the client or server setup.